 Biking EnthusiastVisit Mankato

 Mankato is a welcoming, bike-friendly city.
 You’ll find some of the best trails in the state and scenic roadways with wide shoulders and little to moderate traffic.
 Our trail system offers a spectacular view of areas that many not always be explored, especially if you stick to the roads.
 Trail users will follow streams and cross upland and wetland areas, where one may see all kinds of wildlife.
 You never know what is around the next bend.
 Make sure to check out our Biking and Hiking guide for several suggested biking loops.
-Mountain bikers will also appreciate our growing Mountain Biking opportunities including the trails of Mount Kato and the new MAMB Ft.
+Mountain bikers will also appreciate our growing Mountain Biking opportunities including the trails of Mount Kato and Ft.
 LeHillier Trails.

 More about biking in greater Mankato.
 Go>